 Use common sense - not too hot!

 Your circulation is increased just by the action of your blood being forced rapidly around your body.
 This hot and then cold water can be repeated up to 5 or 6 times for optimum results.
 Do not start straight away on very hot or very cold water.
 Gradually increase the temperature difference between the hot and cold water over a period of a few weeks so that it is not too much of a shock to the system.
-This single action can dramatically improve your circulation over time.
+This single action can dramatically improve things over time.

 These powerful natural herbs can really make a difference: